Food waste contributes to greenhouse gas emissions and wastes the water and other resources it takes to grow the food.

 Many manufacturers put different labels on foods, such as “sell by” or “use by.”
 These dates help markets know when to rotate their stock, but they can be confusing for consumers.

-The Food and Drug Administration (FDA) estimate that up to 20% of food waste comes from the confusion over these dates.
+The Food and Drug Administration (FDA) estimate that up to

 Many people assume these dates are expiration dates and throw out perfectly edible food.
 Remember, while tags and labels on foods may give a general idea for how fresh a product is, they are not hard and fast rules.